xdeama/personal-site-hugo/hugo/content/en/consulting/projects/wams.md

 business-areas:
   - Energy
 ---
-As part of a technical study at a European transmission system operator, I developed a cloud-native Phasor Data Concentrator (PDC) and implemented the complete data path from PMUs to LFR.
+As part of a technical study at a European transmission system operator, I developed a cloud-native Phasor Data Concentrator (PDC) and implemented the data path from PMU ingestion to real-time dashboards.
 The study showed that high-resolution synchrophasor data can be captured in compliance with IEEE C37.118, concentrated through the cloud-native PDC implementation, and integrated into a modular control center architecture.

 **Key Activities:**